-Covid-19 coronavirus: How will the new 'digital diary' app work as Kiwis head back to the bars?
+Covid-19 coronavirus: Simon Bridges faces National Party leadership challenge from two MPs; Kiwis to hear new level-2 rules

 * Latest developments and essential information

+The privacy case was on behalf of everyone who had had their privacy breached, not just himself.

+Asked why he wouldn't name the person he believed was responsible in the House, he said he could name them outside the House but "with the greatest respect" to Hosking he wouldn't be doing so on his ZB show.

-Kiwis eager to finally get a pint in the pub tomorrow will be able to use a new app to track their movements.
+Meanwhile, Kiwis eager to finally get a pint in the pub tomorrow will be able to use a new app to track their movements.
 The Government's contract tracing app has been released a day early and Kiwis can download the tool now.

 It comes as the Government prepares today to give more details on the easing of restrictions in level 2 - and what we might expect in level 1.